The fossil is a large relative of modern day scallops we collected called a Pecten, from Bandon, Oregon (of course it's on the DVD!)

 36 site writeups with details on what you'll find, digging tips, and photos of the sites and the booty :)

-Over 1,700 of pics of dig sites, rocks, minerals, fossils, scenic views, critters, (and a couple dirty rockhounds!)
+Over 2,300 photos of dig sites, rocks, minerals, fossils, scenic views, critters, (and a couple dirty rockhounds!)

 Gem Trails of Oregon by Garret Romaine.
 175 waypoints on 105 topo maps for 93 of 99 sites in the book that have rockhounding opportunities.